 Total normalized residuals for pairwise combinations of material and contaminants.

-The quantitative accuracy of contaminant proportions estimated by Pathoscope varied by material and contaminant strain.
 The Pearson’s correlation coeficient was used to measure the correlation between the estimated contaminant and true contaminant proportions.
 The estimated and true proportions were strongly correlated for all pairwise comparisons, with an overall median and 95% confidence interval of 0.99945 (0.96943 - 0.99999 (Fig. [fig:contam_fig]).
 Eight of the pairwise comparisons have correlation coefficients below 0.99, all of which have S. aureus as either the contaminant or the material strain.
 Two coefficients were below 0.98, S. aureus contaminated with P. aeruginosa and S. enterica, 0.952 and 0.969 respectively.
-Normalized contamiant proportion residuals, (estimated-true)/true, was used to assess the accuracy of the Pathoscope contaminant proportion estimates (Fig. [fig:contam_resid]).
+Contaminant proportion residuals (estimated-true)/true were used to assess the accuracy of the Pathoscope contaminant proportion estimates (Fig. [fig:contam_resid]).
 The material genome strongly influenced the total normalized residuals with E. coli and S. aureus having consistently higher total normalized residuals compared to the other genomes.

 Discussion

-We demonstrated the potential for using the taxonomic sequence classification algorithm Pathoscope to detect genomic contaminants in microbial materials using whole genome sequencing data.
-Using simulated sequencing data generated from individual genomes we provided a baseline assemement of the method to characterize the types of false postive contaminants identified the method.
+The potential for using the taxonomic sequence classification algorithm Pathoscope to detect genomic contaminants in microbial materials using whole genome sequencing data was evaluated.
+A baseline assessment of the sequencing data generated from individual genomes we provided a baseline assessment of the method to characterize the types of false postive contaminants identified the method.
 The false positive contaminants were split into three types; taxonomic ambiguities, phage, and method artifacts.
-We then characterized how contaminant detection veried by the material organism, the contaminant strain, and level of contamination.
+Variation in contaminant detection was characterized by varying the material organism, the contaminant strain, and level of contamination.
 Overall the method was able to identify contaminant proportions at 10×10-3 for most pairwise contaminant/material combinations.
 However, the accuracy of the estimated proportion of the contaminant in the simulated contaminated material varied by contaminant and material strain.

-The primary limitation of the proposed method are the observed false positive contamiants for single genome simulated sequencing data.
-Performing a baseline assement of false positive contaminant using simulated sequence data from the microbial material’s genome sequence, and choosing the appropriate database and taxonomic assignment algorithm can help reduce the impact of false positive on the method’s ability to identify organismal contmainants.
+The primary limitation of the proposed method is the observed false positive contamiants for single genome simulated sequencing data.
+Performing a baseline assessment of false positive contaminant using simulated sequence data from the microbial material’s genome sequence, and choosing the appropriate database and taxonomic assignment algorithm can help reduce the impact of false positive on the method’s ability to identify organismal contmainants.
 Additionally, false positive contaminants are likely database and taxonomic assignment algorithm dependent.
 Removing sequences from the database for irrelevant contaminants, such as phage, plasmids, vectors, and multicellular eukaryotes can help reduce the proportion of false positives.
 Though the relevance of these contaminants is application specific.
 Similarly, using a curated database free of missclassified and unclassified sequence data would further help to reduce the proportion of false positive contaminants.
 Differentiating between two organisms with highly similar sequences will vary by taxonomic classification algorithm.
 Pathoscope was used for this proof of concept study as the method uses the full reads and paired end information for taxonomic classification rather then shorter sequence fragment, k-mers.
 Our assumption is that the longer sequence allows for better discrimination between highly simillar sequences.
 As there are numerous taxonomic classification algorithms, evaluating multiple methods using sequence data simulated from the material genome of interest can help to determine the optimal comtainant detection method for a specific microbial material.